-- (1) Reflects the position held by the named executive officer at the end of 2018. - (2) Amounts reflect the aggregate grant date fair value of restricted stock unit granted during the relevant fiscal year calculated in accordance with FASB ASC Topic 718.
-Assumptions used in the calculation of these amounts are included in Note 11 to our audited financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2018.
-These amounts do not reflect the actual economic value that may be realized by the named executive officer upon the vesting of the restricted stock unit or the sale of the common stock such restricted stock unit.
+- (1) Reflects the position held by the named executive officer at the end of 2019.
+Messrs.
+Ward, Snow and Weaver have since left the Company.
+Dr. Williams has been appointed as our Chief Executive Officer. - (2) Amounts reflect the aggregate grant date fair value of restricted stock units granted during the relevant fiscal year calculated in accordance with FASB ASC Topic 718.
+Assumptions used in the calculation of these amounts are included in Note 11 to our audited financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2019.
+These amounts do not reflect the actual economic value that may be realized by the named executive officer upon the vesting of the restricted stock unit or the sale of the common stock underlying such restricted stock unit.
 The grant date fair value was not adjusted to take into account any estimated forfeitures. - (3) Amounts reflect the aggregate grant date fair value of option awards granted during the relevant fiscal year calculated in accordance with FASB ASC Topic 718.
-Assumptions used in the calculation of these amounts are included in Note 11 to our audited financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2018.
+Assumptions used in the calculation of these amounts are included in Note 11 to our audited financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2019.
 These amounts do not reflect the actual economic value that may be realized by the named executive officer upon the vesting of the stock options, the exercise of the stock options, or the sale of the common stock underlying such stock options.
-The grant date fair value was not adjusted to take into account any estimated forfeitures. - (4) Amounts represent amounts payable upon the achievement of pre-established annual corporate goals.
-The Company's Compensation Committee determined to pay Mr. Ward, Mr. Weaver, Dr. Williams, and Mr. Snow annual cash incentive plan awards equal to 100% of such named executive officer's target award for performance in 2018. - (5) Amounts shown in the "All Other Compensation" column include the Company's contributions to a tax qualified 401(k) plan and insurance premiums for life insurance and medical payments that were paid consistent with the Company's policies and available to all employees. - (6) Amount includes a transaction bonus totaling \$200,000 made pursuant to the terms of Mr. Ward's employment agreement. - (7) Dr. Williams was appointed Chief Operating Officer, effective June 25, 2018, and received a pro-rated amount of his annual salary of \$375,000 and his annual cash incentive plan award for his service in 2018. - (8) Amounts represent sign-on bonus payments paid in 2018 pursuant to the terms of Mr. Williams' employment agreement.

-- (9) Amount includes an equity award received pursuant to the terms of their respective employment agreement. - (10) Mr. Snow was appointed Chief Business Officer, effective June 25, 2018, and received a pro-rated amount of his annual salary of \$375,000 and his annual cash incentive plan award for his service in 2018. - (11) Amount includes consulting fees of \$61,355 paid prior to Mr. Snow's appointment as Chief Business Officer on June 25, 2018.
+The grant date fair value was not adjusted to take into account any estimated forfeitures. - (4) Except as noted in note (6) below, amounts represent amounts payable upon the achievement of pre-established annual corporate goals.
+The Company's Compensation Committee determined to pay Mr. Ward, Mr. Weaver, Dr. Williams, and Mr. Snow annual cash incentive plan awards equal to 0%, 50%, 100% and 50%, respectively, of such named executive officer's target award for performance in 2019. - (5) Amounts shown in the "All Other Compensation" column include the Company's contributions to a tax qualified 401(k) plan and insurance premiums for life insurance and medical payments that were paid consistent with the Company's policies and available to all employees. - (6) Amount consists of a transaction bonus totaling \$200,000 made pursuant to the terms of Mr. Ward's employment agreement. - (7) Dr. Williams was appointed Chief Operating Officer, effective June 25, 2018, and received a pro-rated amount of his annual salary of \$375,000 and his annual cash incentive plan award for his service in 2018. - (8) Amounts represent sign-on bonus payments paid in 2018 pursuant to the terms of Dr. Williams' employment agreement. - (9) Amount consists of an equity award received pursuant to the terms of the named executive officer's respective employment agreement.
+Amounts reflect the aggregate grant date fair value of option awards calculated in accordance with note (3) above and reflect corrections to previously reported values, which used the grant date strike price to calculate the values. - (10) Mr. Snow was appointed Chief Business Officer, effective June 25, 2018, and received a pro-rated amount of his annual salary of \$375,000 and his annual cash incentive plan award for his service in 2018. - (11) Amount includes consulting fees of \$61,355 paid prior to Mr. Snow's appointment as Chief Business Officer on June 25, 2018.